umnooob/img_captioning/README.md

 1. [Install docker](https://www.docker.com/products/docker-desktop)

-2.  build image and spin up a container
+2.  build image and spin up a container named <container_name> which is up to you.

    ```bash
    docker build -t web:latest .